About Anne Kilstofte

 Ms. Kilstofte holds a Ph.D. in music theory and composition from the University of Minnesota, studying with Pulitzer-prize winning composer and Professor Emeritus Dominick Argento, Professor Emeritus Paul Fetler, and independently with Libby Larsen; a Master’s and Bachelor’s degree in music from the University of Colorado where she studied with Cecil Effinger, piano with Paul Parmelee, and voice with Barbara Doscher.

 Since moving back to the Sonoran Desert her compositions reflect two themes - her love of desert landscapes and ecology, and sacred music.
 She often composes for the churches around the Phoenix area as well as other churches around the world.
-She often writes for the American Lutheran Church, for choir, the Casavant Fréres pipe organ, handbells, brass quintet, and indigenous instruments.
+She wrote over 15 pieces for the American Lutheran Church, for choir, the Casavant Fréres pipe organ, handbells, brass quintet, and indigenous instruments.

 Check out her works list or sign up for Newest Notes - email updates.
 Dr. Kilstofte was recently invited by Charles Bruffy to sell some of her sacred work through the Charles Bruffy Series at MusicSpoke.
 Other music is exclusively published through Kaska Publishing Company.